JessieGW/cyber-security-home-lab/notes/day1-lab-build.md

 ## Notes
 This lab is designed to simulate a basic attacker vs target environment for cybersecurity learning and portfolio development.

+## Windows Setup Status
+Windows VM is currently in the "still setting things up" stage after installation.
+This includes final configuration of user profile and system services before first stable login.